lqhuang/flight-rules/docker.md

 1. [docker-daemon-doesnt-start-on-boot-on-coreos](https://serverfault.com/questions/743087/docker-daemon-doesnt-start-on-boot-on-coreos)

-## Environment variables in Compose
+## Environment variables in compose file

 Both `$VARIABLE` and `${VARIABLE}` syntax are supported.
 Additionally when using the 2.1 file format, it is possible to provide inline default values using